Andrewglass1/teacher-center/README.md

   - Postgres running locally
     - install: `brew install postgresql`
     - start server: `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`
-  - Set environment variables for `bitly_username` and `bitly_api_key` with any bitly account, you do not need to register the application, any account will work.
-You can find the api key in the advanced settings on bit.ly under 'legacy api key'.
+  - Set environment variables
+    - open `~/.bash_profile`
+      - `export bitly_username=YOURUSERNAME`, any bitly account will work
+      - `export bitly_api_key=YOURAPIKEY`, find it here: http://bitly.com/a/your_api_key
+      - `export new_relic_key=YOURKEY` (this step is not necessary to get things working, you will simply see an error in the console without it)
+        - create a new relic account, then go to https://rpm.newrelic.com/accounts, click on your account, download the yaml file.
+Your key is the license key in the yaml file.
-    - in `~/.bash_profile`, put `export bitly_username=YOURUSERNAME`, and `export bitly_api_key=YOURAPIKEY`, then source your bash profile in all relevant terminal windows `source ~/.bash_profile`
+    - source your bash profile in all relevant terminal windows `source ~/.bash_profile`
   - rake db:setup
   - rake db:test:prepare
   - rake db:seed